kernelim/with-overlayfs/README.md

 ## Common Linux distributions

-The required packages are make, g++, automake, autoconf, libtool, and the ronn nodejs package.
+The required packages are make, g++, automake, autoconf, libtool, and the pandoc package.
 With all the dependencies, it can be built and installed as such: